 We hope you found this guide about worms in dogs helpful.
 We covered everything from worm symptoms to strategies for parasite prevention!
 If you have any specific questions about worms in dogs, consult your veterinarian.

-For pet parents in Denver, Sploot Veterinary Care is here to help!
-We are a primary & urgent care veterinary clinic with multiple locations in Denver.
+Sploot Veterinary Care is always here to help!
+We are a primary & urgent care veterinary clinic with multiple vet clinic locations, operating for extended hours.
 If you’d like to get started on parasite prevention or treatment, book an appointment today.
 Our experienced veterinary professionals will instruct you on the next steps.

 Till next time, we’re with you every pounce of the way!